PurpleBooth/git-mit/docs/mit-relates-to.md

 ## Running the command

-In projects, it is nice to help out your co-workers by linking the commits you're making back to issue in the backlog.
-Be very easy to forget though, so here's a command to automate it.
+In projects, it is nice to help out your co-workers by linking the commits you're making back to the issue in the backlog.
+It's easy to forget to include this, so here's a command to automate it.

 Say you've just made this awesome `README.md` for Pivotal Tracker ID `[#12321513]`